 WHEREAS, sexual violence remains one of the most prevalent, yet underreported crimes in the U.S. and in Indian Country; therefore, be it

-RESOLVED, that the Prairie Band Potawatomi Nation proclaims the month of April to be Sexual Assualt Awareness Month, recognizing survivors of sexual violence and advocates and others that serve them during April, that we stand united in our commitment to end all forms of sexual violence in Indian Country and on Prairie Band Potawatomi Nation reservation.
+RESOLVED, that the Prairie Band Potawatomi Nation proclaims the month of April to be Sexual Assualt Awareness Month, recognizing survivors of sexual violence and advocates and others that serve them during April, that we stand united in our commitment to end all forms of sexual violence in Indian Country and on Prairie Band Potawatomi Nation Common Land.

 NOW, THEREFORE, the Prairie Band Potawatomi Nation do hereby proclaim April as Sexual Assault Awareness Month.
 We call upon Prairie Band Potawatomi Nation members, law enforcement, tribal organizations, health officials and all community members to speak out against sexual violence and support efforts within our Nation to assist victims of violence and the healing they seek, and return our Nation to ways of respect, compassion and safety.